 - In 2014, the Parliamentary Ombudsman was designated as the Finnish National Preventive Mechanism (NPM) under the Optional Protocol of the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT). - 2.
 In 2016, the entire Finnish NHRI together was given a statutory special task to promote, protect and monitor the implementation of the United Nations Convention on the Rights of Persons with Disabilities. - 3.
-The regular budget (excluding the temporary funding mentioned above) of the Human Rights Centre in 2019 is 625.000 euros.
 The Finnish NHRI overall resources are c.
 60 posts and a budget of some 6.2 million euros (including the budget for the Human Rights Centre) most of which is allocated to the Parliamentary Ombudsman for its tasks of examining complaints and conducting on-site investigations.
+The regular budget of the Human Rights Centre in 2019 is 625.000 euros.
 Additionally, the overall Finnish context needs to be taken into account.
 There are several other independent human rights bodies working in Finland of which the Finnish NHRI is but one.2 - 4.
 The Human Rights Centre has a wide mandate3.
 The resources have been very limited in relation to the mandate and tasks despite incremental growth over the past few years.
 In 2019 the HRC has a total of 5 permanent posts. - 5.
 Additionally, for 2019 the Parliament granted a special funding for the promotion and monitoring of rights of older persons, a total of 600.000 euros, to be divided between the HRC (235.000) and the Parliamentary Ombudsman (365.000).
 This enabled the HRC to recruit 2 temporary experts and the Parliamentary Ombudsman 4 experts for 2019 (see also below). - 6.
 In June 2019 the Parliament granted permanent funding from the beginning of 2020 onwards for the above-mentioned 2 temporary positions (2019) within the HRC and the 4 temporary positions (2019) within the Parliamentary Ombudsman's Office.
-This will allow those 6 positions to be regularised.
+This will allow those 6 positions to be made permanent.
 The budget amount is 6.37 million euros, of which 855.000 is allocated to the Human Rights Centre.